- What Is the Kingdom Of God or Heaven?

 At the end of times, 2 The 2:11-12 even says that: For this reason, God will send them a powerful delusion so that they will believe the lie.
 12 in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.

 1 Tim 5:24 says: The sins of some people are obvious, going ahead of them to judgment.
-The sins of others follow them there. – Earlier, that is, at the second coming of Jesus, many will get judgement.
-Some get a good judgement and will participate the first resurrection of the saints of Christ, others are judged to damnation.
-Later, after the Millennial Kingdom of ruling of Christ, the so called resurrection of damnation judges those who lived during the Millennial Kingdom.
+The sins of others follow them there. – Earlier, that is, at the second coming of Jesus, many will get judgment.
+Some get a good judgment and will participate in the first resurrection of the saints of Christ, others are judged to damnation.
+Later, after the Millennial Kingdom of ruling of Christ, the so-called resurrection of damnation judges those who lived during the Millennial Kingdom.
 A hundred years are given to each to prove their willingness to serve God.
 Isa 65:20 KJV “but the sinner being an hundred years old shall be accursed”.

 Mat 7:21 Not everyone who says to me, ‘Lord, Lord,’ will enter into the Kingdom of Heaven; but he who does the will of my Father who is in heaven. – Not everyone will enter the Kingdom of God according to Mat 7:21; only those who will do the will of God.